 Audra Kubat is a Detroit born singer-songwriter.
 Self-taught, Kubat began composing music on the piano at the age of eight.
 In her teens she started putting words to the music.
 Teaching herself to play the guitar, she began performing in local coffeehouses.
 In 1999 she created the band, “Stunning Amazon”, and in November of that year released a self-titled album.
 The band became locally successful and the CD paved the way towards bigger shows and media appearances.

-In 2000 Kubat was nominated for five Detroit Music Awards, winning one for Best Folk Artist and another win in 2015 for Best American Instrumentalist.
-Since then, she has received nominations every year up to today (currently up for Best American Singer for 2016).
+In 2000 Kubat was nominated for five Detroit Music Awards, winning one for Best Folk Artist and another win in 2015 for Best Americana Instrumentalist.
+Since then, she has received nominations every year since.
 Kubat continued to perform solo and wrote new material, releasing her first solo effort, “Elixir”.
 This record proved to be a pivotal force in Kubat's career, and was followed by 'Untitled for Now' in 2003 on my own label, Remedy Records.

 This led to signing a record deal with Times Beach Records, with whom she recorded two national records – 'Million Year Old Sand” in 2004, and “Since I Fell in Love with the Music” in 2006.
 Both records earned positive reviews, appearing in Time-Out NY, NME, Harp Magazine, Hour Detroit, Metro-Times, Real Detroit Weekly, The Detroit News and Detroit Free Press.

-Local radio appearances include in-studio performances on WDET (National Public Radio), 89x Homeboy Show, the Mitch Albom Show on WJR, and the River.
+Local radio appearances include in-studio performances on WDET (National Public Radio), 89x Homeboy Show, the Mitch Albom Show on WJR, Songwriter's Symposium on WHFR, and the River.
 Television performances include an appearance on Backstage Pass/PBS, Crystal's Motown Cafe, and 'Detroit Counsel of the Arts Presents: An evening with Singer-songwriter Audra Kubat'.

 Kubat has composed music for independent films, The Death of Michael Smith, In-Zero, the surfing documentary High Surf, and scored music for local theater productions at The Players Club, Cliff Bells, the Zeitgeist Theater, 1515 Broadway, and the Abreact Theater.
 She created and performed an original score to accompany a massive projection-mapping spectacle on the facade of the Detroit Public Library’s at last year’s Dlectricity, Festival of Lights.